AurevoirXavier/xmly-exporter/README.md

 ## Issue

-One of these font(path) are needed.
+One of these fonts(path) are needed.

 ```rust
 if cfg!(target_os = "windows") {